heh9/rollotf/README.md

 cycles = [ [ 'node-1', 'node-2' ], [ 'node-3', 'node-4' ], [ 'node-5' ] ]
 ```

-In each cycle a `terraform apply` or `terraform destroy+apply` is ran, targeting only the instances from that cycle
+In each cycle, a `terraform apply` or `terraform destroy+apply` is run, targeting only the instances from that cycle

 ```bash
 terraform apply -target resource.name['node-1'] -target resource.name['node-2']